 Ben H. Winters

 The setting looks like contemporary America, but the Civil War was never fought, and slavery persists in the so-called Hard Four states.
-A young black man named Victor works as a bounty hunter for the U.S. Marshall Service, tamping down memories of his plantation childhood as he infiltrates an abolitionist cell called the Underground Airlines.
-He's in pursuit of the runaway slave Jackdaw, whom the authorities really, really want.
-Victor doesn't wish to compromise his own freedom, but he's starting to realize that there are some terrible secrets at the heart of the government.
+A young black man named Victor works as a bounty hunter for the U.S. Marshall Service, tamping down memories of h

 Read More View in CatalogThe Red Garden